U.S. DEPARTMENT OF STATE

 - Full application rating schema: The Center will rate full applications using the following point-based system:

-- Purpose, Description, and Importance (20 points max)
+- Clarity and completeness of Scope of Work (20 points max)

-- Supporting Materials (résumes, images, etc.; 10 points max)
+- Supporting Materials (résumes, reports, images, etc.; 10 points max)

 - Innovative integration, collaboration, or coordination with other ECA and public diplomacy programs (additional 10 points max)